Conference theme - The horse-human dyad: How can we improve our understanding of equine training, performance and welfare simultaneously?

 'The main goal of the Conference was to foster an enhanced understanding of how horses behave and learn, and thereafter to use their natural behaviour to train them, ride or drive them, and compete with them in as competitive but fair a manner as possible.'
 (J. Murphy)

-The editorial board at The Veterinary Journal and Dr Andrew Higgins (Editor) have kindly agreed to support
+The editorial board at The Veterinary Journal and Andrew Higgins PhD (Editor) have kindly agreed to support

 ISES Dublin 2008 in the form of a Special Issue of the The Veterinary Journal, dedicated to equitation science and featuring peer-reviewed papers from the Dublin conference.